maxabaumgarten/FireELK/README.md

 # How do I destroy this?

-This will destroy all of ur data.
+This will destroy all of your data.
 ```sh
 docker-compose down -v
 ```